DS3a/DS3a/README.md

 ### Hello There,
 I'm a self taught robotics engineer

-- 🔭 I’m currently working on autonomous ground vehicles, and drones
+- 🔭 I’m currently working on:
+    -  Autonomous ground vehicles, and drones
+    -  Embedded Rust for stm32 and esp32
-- 🌱 I’m currently learning reinforcement learning
+- 🌱 I’m currently learning:
+    -  Reinforcement learning
+    -  Control systems
 - 👯 I’m looking to collaborate on:
     - Multi agent Robotics
     - Soft Robotics
     - Underactuated Controls
+- 📫 How to reach me:
+    - Here's my discord: DS3a#1636

 ### Languages and Tools: